mgrman/BlazorWith3d/README.md

 publish generator and supporting libraries as nuget

 Add option to generate TS bindings for Direct Interop without MemoryPack
+- e.g. set up BabylonJS that way, to have separation

 add requirement that non MemoryPack TS types must be marked as sequential struct layout!